katharinalisalin/demo-bug-template/docs/contributing/reporting-a-bug.md

     A handful of the features Material for MkDocs offers can only be implemented with customizations.
-If you find a bug in any of the customizations [that our documentation explicitly mentions], you are of course encouraged to report it.
+If you find a bug in any of the customizations [that our documentation explicitly mentions], you are, of course, encouraged to report it.

 __Don't be shy to ask on our [discussion board] for help if you run into